wlambertz/badtourn/service/tournamentmgmt/docs/discipline-bracket-model.md

 ## Validation Rules
 - Every discipline must include at least one bracket.
-- `DisciplineId` and `BracketId` must be non-blank and unique within their scopes.
+- Discipline ids must be positive and unique within their tournament; `BracketId` values remain non-blank and unique within their discipline.
 - Bracket capacities and formats are validated independently; missing capacity implies the tournament-wide default applies.

 ## Migration Guidance